flueke/mesycontrol/doc/sphinx/index.rst

 The GUI client will transparently spawn its own server process if the user requests a MRC connection via serial port or USB.

-In case the client PC has no direct (USB, Serial) connection to an MRC-1/MRCC the server can be run stand-alone on a machine with direct access to the hardware.
-The GUI client then connects via the network to the remotely running server process.
+In case the client PC does not have a direct (USB, Serial) connection to an MRC-1/MRCC the server can be run stand-alone on a machine with direct access to the hardware.
+The GUI client then connects via a TCP connection to the remotely running server process.

 The client supports connections to multiple servers and is thus able to control multiple MRC-1/MRCCs.

 Using mesycontrol
 -----------------
+Concepts and Terms
+^^^^^^^^^^^^^^^^^^

+* MRC
+  An MRC-1 or MRCC mesytec RC bus master.
+In the GUI each MRC is uniquely identified by its connection URL.

+* Device
+  A mesytec device with support for the mesytec remote control bus.
+A device is identified by its parent MRC, its bus number and its bus address.
+The device type is determined by the devices ID code.

+* Setup
+  A tree of MRC configurations and their child device configs.
+  Can be loaded from and saved to file.

 GUI overview
 ^^^^^^^^^^^^